fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 If `maximum` is greater than `minimum`, autoscaling is enabled for the application.

 Currently, the only supported metric for autoscaling is average cpu usage.
-If average cpu usage across all Pods is less than this value over some time period, the number of Pods will be increased.
-If average cpu usage across all Pods is less than this value, the number of Pods will be decreased after some time period.
+If average cpu usage across all pods is greater than this value over some time period, the number of pods will be increased.
+If average cpu usage across all pods is less than this value, the number of pods will be decreased after some time period.

 Autoscaling is done by using a [`HorizontalPodAutoscaler`](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).